 So who would be the best witnesses?
 It is not uncommon for paralegals and legal secretaries at your estate planning lawyer’s office to be witnesses.
 Additionally, the estate lawyer who prepares the will is also someone that will suffice.
 A witness also can be an executor of the will so long as the executor is not a beneficiary.

 As a side note, be aware that some nursing homes, hospitals, and other medical providers prohibit their employees from serving as witnesses.
-So if you have an elderly parent or spouse that is in a nursing home of hospital, ask your estate planning attorney to bring two witnesses to the signing.
+So if you have an elderly parent or spouse that is in a nursing home of hospital, ask your Clarksville law firm handling estate planning to bring two witnesses to the signing.
 Or, as an alternative, ask a good friend to serve if they are willing.
 Just make sure that person is not taking anything under the will.

 Be careful about who you choose to witness your will.
 As a best practice, you want to make sure that the two people you choose to witness your will are not beneficiaries.
 If you choose to include an interested beneficiary, understand that it can create problems.
 While their inclusion as a witness does not necessarily void the will, it does limit that person to receiving what they would have inherited had you died without a will.